 Researchers and doctors remain stumped as to the cause of FM.
-Some feel it is a problem with how the brain, spinal cord, and brainstem process pain signals from your nerves.
-You are at higher risk to develop this condition if you fit the following criteria:
+However, some feel it is a problem with how the brain, spinal cord, and brainstem process pain signals from your nerves.
+You are at higher risk to develop this condition if you fit the following criteria: You —

-- You have anxiety, depression, or another mood disorder
+- Have anxiety, depression, or another mood disorder

-- You have family members that suffer from it
+- Have family members that suffer from it

-- You were physically or emotionally abused or have PTSD
+- Were physically or emotionally abused or have PTSD

-- You have another pain condition — arthritis, chronic fatigue, lupus, ankylosing spondylitis, or an infection
+- Have another pain condition — arthritis, chronic fatigue, lupus, ankylosing spondylitis, or an infection

-- You are between the ages of 20 and 55
+- Are between the ages of 20 and 55